 The white attached cable matches the color of the snow white exterior of this supply.

-The power supply features no pilot lamp to indicate that it’s operating.
+The Google Home Mini power adapter has no pilot lamp to show that it’s operating.

-Finally, given these specs along with our own testing, you may replace this adapter with any USB supply and cable that provides at least ten watts (5 volts at 2 amps) of USB power.
+Finally, given these specs along with our own testing, you may replace this Google Home Mini power supply with any USB supply and cable that provides at least ten watts (5 volts at 2 amps) of USB power.
 Indeed, it may be cheaper to do that, should you lose this adapter or it ceases to function, than it would be to buy an exact replacement.

 - How to Reboot the Google Home Mini Smart Speaker